Kailash Satyarthi: Bharat Yatra

 The Bharat Yatra was launched by KSCF to spread awareness about child trafficking and sexual abuse.
 The campaign launched in Kanyakumari on 11 September 2017, and marched through seven routes covering 22 Indian states and Union Territories, and over 12,000 km.
 The campaign was aimed at starting a social dialogue about child sexual abuse and child trafficking, taboo issues in India, to protect children vulnerable within their homes, communities, and schools.
 The campaign collaborated with 5,000 civil society organizations, 60 Indian faith leaders, 500 Indian political leaders, 600 local, state, and national bodies of the Indian government, 300 members of the Indian judiciary, and 25,000 educational institutions across India.

 More than 1,200,000 marched for 35 days which led to the Criminal Law Amendment Act 2018 with a strict deterrent against child rape.
 The Yatra resulted in the Anti-Human Trafficking Bill being passed by the 16th Lok Sabha.

 Personal life

 Satyarthi lives in New Delhi, India.
 His family includes his wife, a son, daughter-in-law, a grandson, daughter and a son-in-law.

+Satyarthi's Nobel Prize medal was stolen from his New Delhi residence in February 2017 and subsequently recovered.

 Awards and honours

-Satyarthi has been the subject of documentaries, television series, talk shows, advocacy and awareness films.
+Satyarthi has been the subject of documentary, television series, talk shows, advocacy and awareness films.

 In September 2017, India Times listed Satyarthi as one of the 11 Human Rights Activists Whose Life Mission Is To Provide Others with a Dignified Life Satyarthi has been awarded the following honours: